Skip to main content

 stacks: ADDFG56SBC

-access: OBSERVER
+access: READ_WRITE

 3. Below is a sample script to login with ADMIN access with enable report.

-authority: ADMIN
+authority: SYSTEM

 stacks: WAFYAW24B